Markitox/Benchmark-SpringBoot-vs-Micronaut/README.md

 - As you can verify in monitor tab, Micronaut keeps better memory consumption.

-- Regarding to number of requests processed ~27.7% more request for Micronaut, something to mention is that very few times SpringBoot throws and error *connection reset by peer*.
+- Regarding to number of requests processed ~27.7% more request for Micronaut, something to mention is that very few times SpringBoot throws an error *connection reset by peer*.

 - In terms of CPU usage is quite fair for both of them.